Marketing happens in many stages.

 Top of the funnel marketing is marketing that occurs in the first stage of the buyer’s journey.
 It is the part of the process where marketers will spread brand awareness about their products and services to generate leads that will hopefully, eventually, become customers.

-Marketers should target the top of the funnel when attempting to bring in new leads to nurture.
+Marketers and media buyers should target the top of the funnel when attempting to bring in new leads to nurture.
 At this point, they will be looking at as many leads as possible, and then narrowing them down as they go through the funnel.
 Since top of the funnel leads are unfamiliar with a brand, it is in this stage that marketers must prove their value.

 Top of the funnel marketing is useful when trying to find new consumers who haven’t discovered you before.
 It’s not for targeting repeat customers that are already aware of what your company does and sells.

 The top of the funnel is the awareness stage.

 Here, your content should aim to inform your audience about topics related to your brand and not focus on selling.
 Research and analyze what kind of content your audience wants, and create around those interests.

 For example, if a tech company that creates smart watches might produce educational and/or entertaining content related to smart watches, smart technology, efficient devices and more.

 At the top of the funnel, your goal is to collect email addresses and phone numbers to nurture.

 You could ask for an email in exchange for a valuable whitepaper or ebook that they could not find elsewhere—you need to demonstrate that you’re a thought leader that can supply value.

 You should also include calls to action (CTAs) at the bottom of your content, like blogs and whitepapers, that compels readers to visit a product landing page.
 In that case, it is their choice to click your CTA, and you’re not trying to sell them on anything until they get to that landing page.